 \subsection{Model}

-We consider Gaussian graphical models \citep{Dempster1972,Lauritzen1996} as an example in high-dimensional discrete spaces.
+We consider Gaussian graphical models \citep{Dempster1972,Lauritzen1996} as an example of a complex posterior on discrete spaces.
 Coupling of MCMC kernels on the original non-extended space appears highly challenging.
-In general, generation of unbiased estimators for posterior expectations in this context is a major undertaking, and it is attempted -- to the best of our knowledge -- for the first time in this work.
+In general, generation of unbiased estimators for posterior expectations in this context is a major undertaking, and it is attempted, to the best of our knowledge, for the first time in this work.
 We allow the graphs to be non-decomposable, and present methodology that sidesteps approximation of intractable normalising constants.

 The object of inference is an undirected graph $G=(V, E)$ defined by a set of nodes $V = \{1,\dots,p\}$, $p\ge 1$, and a set of edges $E\subset V\times V$.
 As in \citet{Lenkoski2013}, we slightly abuse notation and write $(i,j)\in G$ for $(i,j)\in E$, i.e.~when vertices $i$ and $j$ are connected in $G$.
 We aim to infer $G$ given an $n\times p$ data matrix $Y$ with $n\ge 1$ independent rows distributed according to $\mathcal{N}(0, K^{-1})$ for a precision matrix $K\in M^+$, where $M^+$ is the set of $p\times p$ symmetric, positive-definite matrices.
 Graph $G$ constrains $K$ in that $K_{ij} = 0$ if $(i,j)\notin G$.
 Thus, $K\in M^+(G)$, where $M^+(G)\subset M^+$ is the cone of matrices $K\in M^+$ with $K_{ij} = 0$ for $(i,j)\notin G$.